E-commerce Tracking in WooCommerce: 45 tools to use with GA

 Note: We are not asking store owners to stop using WooCommerce Google Analytics Integration.
 We want to highlight how using other tools together with it can help you overcome certain limitations and get more out of data.

-Why is Linking GA to WooCommerce not enough in 2017?
+Why is Linking GA to WooCommerce not enough?

 While e-commerce tracking with Google Analytics is a great way to understand how your store is performing, it still lacks on certain points which might not give you a complete picture.